yoest/Topic-Modeling-Analysis/README.md

 - ~~Understand why the basic Lbl2Vec model is random and how to choose the number of iterations to compute an average.~~
 - ~~Get informations about how spaCy similarity works.~~
 - ~~Observe the probability of assigning a document to a class.~~
+- ~~See the impact of the number of keywords choosen for the Doc2Vec-based model with spaCy and how this number varies with each datasets.~~
+- ~~Evaluate the performances of the Lbl2Vec model.~~